 Dry and wet rot can attack all kinds of timber, old or new, part of domestic or commercial properties.
 Damp in the home, combined with a lack of ventilation, provide the ideal conditions for fungal attack on timber.
 Once our technicians have completed the dry rot treatment, the best way to prevent future dry rot occurrences and damp on walls is by utilising Peter Cox domestic damp proofing services, or if dry rot has occurred beneath your home, domestic basement waterproofing services.

-Whilst dry and wet rot themselves are not harmful to human health, they are indicators of damp and condensation in the home, which can lead to respiratory problems.
+Whilst dry and wet rot themselves are not harmful to human health, the existence of dry rot indicates a higher than normal level of dampness in building timber, meaning damp or condensation could be present in the home, which can lead to respiratory problems especially for the elderly or those who suffer with existing respiratory conditions.
 Our dry rot and wet rot treatment, combined with our damp proofing services could lead to an improvement in the health of your home and your family!

 The nature and biology of dry rot makes it vital to locate and eliminate the underlying source of moisture behind the outbreak.
 Roofing failures and leaking gutters are particularly damaging, allowing water to spread over large areas before being discovered.
 A dry rot survey may require exposure work before the complete extent of the outbreak can be determined, and the dry rot treatment or wet rot treatment can begin.